-When Wal-Mart and other superstores started spreading like cancer, offering everything under one giant roof at excellent prices, many people predicted that this spelt doom for the small retail stores focusing on a specific niche.
+When Wal-Mart and other superstores started spreading like cancer, offering everything under one giant roof at excellent prices, many people predicted that this spelled doom for the small retail stores focusing on a specific niche.
 However, small retails stores have continued to prosper, with many more popping up every day.
-Many customers still want a personal touch, or a shopping experience which is often lost in the huge alleys of a supermarket.
+Many customers still want a personal touch or a shopping experience which is often lost in the huge alleys of a supermarket.
 I mean who would want to buy their first custom-suit from Wal-Mart and miss the experience a small specialized suit shop could give you?
-Custom suits are expensive compared to ones available at supermarkets but people are willing to pay for what they call an experience.
+Custom suits are expensive compared to ones available at supermarkets but people are willing to pay for what they call experience.

-This demand for an experience has led to the small retail shops surviving and prospering.
+This demand for experience has led to the small retail shops surviving and prospering.
 However to continue to prosper small retail shops have to keep up with the times, which they often fail to do.
 One such ailment is not acknowledging the need for venturing into e-commerce.

 Many small retailers ask why they should invest in an e-commerce store when they have a unique product that is in demand.
 Times are changing and a new type of competition has arisen.

 1. E-commerce stores are being successful in emulating the “experience”

 Websites like PepperFry are now playing on the weakness of small retail shops and offering the increasing upper middle class a shopping experience they crave.

 Shoppers are now increasingly pressed for time; they do not have the time to browse through a shop.
 What they can however do and love to do is go through a website at their own convenience and finally order without the hassle of bargaining.

 A brick and mortar store is not open 24-7.
 The costs of running a store 24-7 would in most cases outweigh the increased revenue resulting from ultra-long timings.
 And even then there would be many customers who would not venture out to your shop late due to security concerns or the lack of public transport at night.
 In short, some customers prefer doing their shopping online, without any hassle.